 Marzipan Christmas Candy

 Marzipan is an almond paste that can easily be shaped.
 For the holidays, especially in certain parts of Europe, marzipan fruits are a popular holiday tradition.
-In fact, marzipan candy is about as old-fashioned as it gets, with a version of the candy paste being served at holiday feasts in Tudor England.
+In fact, marzipan candy is about as retro as it gets, with a version of the candy paste being served at holiday feasts in Tudor England.
 Marzipan is also gluten-free (as it's just almonds and sugar) and dairy-free, so it's a good alternative for some people.

 Toffee, Brittle and Taffy

 Toffee, nut brittle, and taffy are old-fashioned Christmas candies you can easily make at home.
 They start off the same basic way, by boiling sugar and butter together.
 Depending on which you're making, you might use brown sugar, white sugar, or corn syrup.
-You might also add cream, flavoring or nuts.
+You might also add cream, flavoring, milk chocolate or nuts.
 Toffee and brittle are hard candies that are typically poured out onto a flat surface and cooled then broken up into pieces.
 Taffy is typically pulled or shaped as it cools, then becomes soft and chewy.